CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/display-lifecycle/+page.md

 ## Make: Unlocking Animation

-Make a program that shows the Micro:Bit “unlocking” using basic output blocks, sound, and/or music output.
+Make a program that shows the MicroBit “unlocking” using basic output blocks, sound, and/or music output.
 Then, upload your program to a public place and try importing someone else’s program to try on your device.
 How will you show that your puzzle box is unlocked for the competition?

 Choose one of the prompts below to guide your work, or make up your own goal that you think is interesting, challenging, or unique.